Frequently Asked Questions

 For crewing Date With Destiny, please see the DWD Crew Recommended Packing List

-Go to www.tonyrobbins.com/members/.
+Go to the apply to crew page.
+Read the crewing guidelines to see if you are eligible to crew, then click “Apply to Crew Now.”
 Once you have logged in, click “My Crew Requests” in the menu.
 Once on the Crew Requests page, scroll down to see Upcoming Events and when the crew registration is open you can click the rightmost icon to request to crew that event.

 Crew requests typically open 10 weeks prior to the start of an event.
-In the members area, the list of “Upcoming Events” shows when crew requests open for each listed event.
+In once you log in, the list of “Upcoming Events” shows when crew requests open for each listed event.

 Your application is simply that, an application.
 It is not a confirmation to crew any event.
 You will be notified of your status approximately 2 weeks after you apply.

 We’ll contact you if we have any openings.
 We keep a very detailed list of names, phone numbers and email addresses of people on waiting lists.
-90% of the time we contact people by email: so make sure you keep us updated with your most current email address.
+We always contact people by email: so make sure you keep us updated with your most current email address.

 No. Just because you have family or friends participating does not mean that you are automatically on crew.
 Especially if you don’t sign up until a week before the event.
 These events fill up fast: plan ahead!